OSGeo/grass/lib/python/docs/src/pygrass_vector.rst

     >>> big = [area for area in municip.viter('areas')
     ...        if area.alive() and area.area >= 10000]

-The PyGrass vector methods make complex operations rather easy.
+The PyGRASS vector methods make complex operations rather easy.
 Notice the ``viter()`` method: this returns an iterator object of the vector features, so the user can choose on which vector features to iterate without loading all the features into memory.